-WHAT IS AMAZON LAMBDA?
+WHAT IS AWS LAMBDA?

 AWS Lambda is a new way to run event-driven applications as a service.
 Often referred to as “serverless” computing.
 AWS Lambda allows developers to think only about the code, and not have to worry about the layers below.

 AWS Lambda is similar to how a platform as a service (PaaS) works.
 In a platform as a service, you typically create an application and deploy it to a PaaS.
 Once deployed, the PaaS manages the operational aspects of the application, including scaling and high availability.
 Notable PaaS products include Heroku, Cloud Foundry, AppEngine, and OpenShift.

 Microservice architectures have been gaining popularity, where applications are broken into much smaller pieces (services) to enable better scalability, more agile development, among other benefits.
 Lambda embraces this philosophy, and allows developers to deploy a single function at a time.
 Once deployed, Lambda will manage the operational aspects of that function, from scaling to high availability.
 This is why many people use the term function as a service (FaaS) when describing AWS Lambda or Serverless architectures.

 Some applications may need to be modified to run with Lambda.
 Serverless is a specific architecture where state and compute are decoupled.
 Lambda only takes care of the compute, so state needs to be put into an external service.
 AWS provides several services which handle state, including but not limited to S3, Dynamo, and Redshift.
 State doesn’t have to be stored in an AWS service, you could also run your own database such as PostgreSQL, Cassandra, Kafka and have the Lambda functions write to those data stores via web requests.